njilefack/DevSecOps/SonarQube/README.md

-###  This Guide provide Quick and Easy Steps to Deploy Sonarqube on Docker
+###  This Guide provides Quick and Easy Steps to Deploy Sonarqube on Docker And Integrate it with GitHub

 #### **Step 1: Deploy SonarQube**